NewYaroslav/obfy/README.md

 The logic and design of looping constructs are very similar to each other, they behave very similarly to the `IF` and each of them uses the same building blocks.
 There are the wrapper classes (`for_wrapper`, `repeat_wrapper`, `while_wrapper`) each of them with their functors for verifying the condition, and the steps to be executed.

-The implementation in each of the `run()` method of the wrapper class follows the logic of the keyword it tries to emulate, with the exception that the commands are wrapped into a `try` - `catch` in order for `BREAK` and `CONTINUE` to function properly.
+The implementation in each of the `run()` method of the wrapper class follows the logic of the keyword it tries to emulate, with the exception that the commands are wrapped into a `try` - `catch` in order for `OBFY_BREAK` and `OBFY_CONTINUE` to function properly.
 Let's see for example the `run()` of the for wrapper:

 ```cpp
 void run()